maha-aftab/maha-aftab/README.md

 👋 Hi, I'm @maha-aftab

-👀 I'm mostly interested in Full Stack Development focusing on MERN or PERN tech.

-🌱 I'm currently working on modern technologies i.e. React JS, Nest JS, and SIP Trunking
+I'm mostly interested in Full Stack Development focusing on MERN or PERN tech, currently working on modern technologies i.e. React JS, Nest JS, and Next JS.

-📫 I'm looking to collaborate on anything that can help consumers daily.

 I'm currently working at Iclosed as a Software Engineer.

 Add me on Linkedin https://www.linkedin.com/in/mahaaftab/